 ANZACATA is the peak professional body for the creative arts therapies in Australia, New Zealand and the Asia/Pacific region.
 The profession in our region and its diversity has grown exponentially in recent years, due in part to the increase in evidence and practice-based research in the field and the greater profile of the benefits of the arts in health.
 ANZACATA is committed to advocacy for the profession and its practitioners.
 Members receive the benefits of the Association’s advocacy and the advantages and protection of being represented by a professional body.

 All members have the opportunity to participate in activities and groups that are supported and promoted by the Association.
-The member-led College and CAT Group structure provides members with the possibilities for networking, peer support, continuing professional development, pursuing special interests, and connection with the creative arts therapy community.
+The member-led Special Interest Groups and Local/Regional Groups structure provides members with the possibilities for networking, peer support, continuing professional development, pursuing special interests, and connection with the creative arts therapy community.

-ANZACATA holds a conference or a symposium every year and members have the opportunity to present, and/or attend, receiving a generous member discount on event fees.
+ANZACATA holds a conference or a symposium regularly and members have the opportunity to present, and/or attend, receiving a generous member discount on event fees.
 These events attract world class leaders in the creative arts therapies as keynotes and masterclass presenters.
-Members receive ANZACATA’s regular monthly newsletter, a peer-reviewed journal, ANZJAT, and access to the ANZACATA Forum on this website.
+Members receive ANZACATA’s regular monthly newsletter, a peer-reviewed journal, JoCAT, and access to the ANZACATA members area on this website.

 ANZACATA has tiered levels of membership based on levels set by qualifications authorities.
 In the case of Professional level, there are also a requirement for supervised practice hours.
 The levels are as follows: